-Synthetic minor permits are a highly flexible permitting tool and similar to other kinds of permits in that they will contain much of the same information.
+Synthetic minor permits, often referred to as a Federally Enforceable State Operating Permit (FESOP), are a highly flexible permitting tool and similar to other kinds of permits in that they will contain much of the same information.
 The key difference is that the operating and subsequent emissions limits included in them are intended to restrict potential emissions from and installation to less than that of a major source.
 As such, care must be taken to ensure the accuracy of the list of emissions units and assumptions used to estimate emissions so that compliance with those limits can be maintained and demonstrated to regulators.